Junior Kadile

-Junior-Morau Kadile (born 16 December 2002) is a French professional footballer who plays as a forward for Dutch club Almere City.
+Junior-Morau Kadile (born 16 December 2002) is a French professional footballer who plays as a forward for club Lens on loan from Swiss Super League side Servette.

 Early life

 Kadile was born in Rennes, Brittany, to DR Congolese parents.
 He acquired French nationality on 4 December 2009, through the collective effect of his parents' naturalization.

 Club career

 Kadile made his professional debut for Rennes in a Coupe de France match against Nancy 2 January 2022.
 The match ended in a penalty shoot-out victory for Nancy following a 1–1 draw.

-On 31 January 2022, after extending his contract with Stade rennais until 2024, he was loaned to FC Famalicão in the Portuguese Primeira Liga for the rest of the season.
+On 31 January 2022, after extending his contract with Stade Rennais until 2024, he was loaned to Portuguese club FC Famalicão in the Primeira Liga for the rest of the season.

-In June 2023, he signed a three-year contract for Stade Lavallois in French Ligue 2.
+In June 2023, he signed a three-year contract for Laval in Ligue 2.

 On 30 August 2024, Kadile moved to Almere City in the Netherlands on a three-year contract.

+On 31 August 2026, Kadile joined Lens on loan with an option to buy.

+International career

+Kadile was one of the players who were called up with the DR Congo national team by head coach Sébastien Desabre for the 2027 Africa Cup of Nations qualification matches against Equatorial Guinea (24 September 2026), Zimbabwe (28 September) and the 2 friendlies against Uganda (2 and 5 October).